International Silver Prelude Sterling Silver Flatware Value Guide

 How to Identify International Silver Prelude Sterling Silver Flatware?

-- Look for the 'International Sterling' hallmark stamped on the back of the handles.
+• Look for the 'International Sterling' hallmark stamped on the back of each handle to ensure authentic silver content.

-- Identify the specific 'Prelude' floral motif featuring a cluster of small flowers at the narrowest point of the neck and the tip of the handle.
+• Identify the signature delicate spray of flowers located specifically at both the base and the tip of the handle.

 History of International Silver Prelude Sterling Silver Flatware